-No. Don’t worry, the test is a series of sounds and is not invasive at all.
+No, but this is a natural question to ask.
+Don’t worry, the test is a series of sounds and isn't invasive at all.
 We make sure you’re relaxed and know what to expect every step of the way.
-If we find you do need a hearing aid, depending on the severity of your hearing loss, we may have to take an impression of your ear, but like a dental impression, this isn’t painful.
+If we find you do need a hearing aid, depending on the severity of your hearing loss, we may have to take an impression of your ear.
+This is similar to a dental impression, and it isn’t painful.

-Will I have to have a hearing aid?
+Will I need to have a hearing aid?

-No. In the same way we fit hearing aids when required, we avoid fitting hearing aids if they are not necessary.
+Not necessarily.
+In the same way we fit hearing aids when required, we avoid fitting hearing aids if they aren't.
 Not everyone will need a hearing aid, but in our experience, previous clients who have had hearing aids fitted to help with their hearing problems tend to agree that they make their lives better.
-If a hearing aid is something we recommend after your hearing test, we’ll take time to understand the type that will be best for you and offer you the choice of a wclasse range of models from the most respected manufacturers.
+If a hearing aid is something we recommend after your hearing test, we’ll work with you to understand the type that will be best for your needs.
+Only then will we offer you the choice of a range of models from the most respected manufacturers.

 How long will it take to get a hearing aid?